Register of Absentee Electors

 - Scan your application form and one piece of identification and email them as an attachment to email@example.com.

-- Mail your application form and a photocopy of one piece of identification to Elections Ontario, Special Ballot, 51 Rolark Drive, Toronto, Ontario M1R 3B1
+- Mail your application form and a photocopy of one piece of identification to Elections Ontario, PREO, 51 Rolark Drive, Toronto, Ontario M1R 3B1

 Once your application has been reviewed and approved, your name will be added to the Register of Absentee Electors.
 When an election in your electoral district is called, a special ballot kit with a write-in ballot will be mailed to you at the mailing address provided in your application.